Some of you asked how to find time to listen to my first podcast. Here are the strategies I myself use to listen to a podcast:

 * When I’m waiting.
 Waiting for what?
 Anything.
 Waiting in a car line to pick someone up.
 Waiting at the dentist’s office.
 Waiting at the bus stop.

-Why is my podcast called “Christ is All”?
+Why is my first podcast called “Christ is All”?

 The podcast title comes from Paul’s words in Colossians 3:11.
 The following quote is by J.C.
 Ryle.
 Ryle explains what these three words mean, and that’s why I chose them for the podcast title.